 September 24 | 9:00 am – 10:45 am

-In this session experts will present case studies of communities which have transitioned to Community Choice Aggregation in rural communities from different states.
-A particular focus will be to explain the difference in designing a CCA for vertically integrated utilities versus deregulated ones.
-Enabling legislation authorizing CCAs from at least 3 states will be covered so that participants are prepared to support the drafting of a bill for their own state.
-Participants will be introduced to online resources offering support and best practices for developing a CCA.
+In this session, a panel of experts will present case studies of rural communities from various states that have transitioned to Community Choice Aggregation.
+Time will be spent describing the differences in CCA for states with vertically integrated utilities such as Vermont versus deregulated utilities such as New Hampshire.
+Participants will leave with the ability to support the drafting of CCA legislation in their state and will learn additional online resources and best practices for developing CCA.

-Speaker: Samuel Golding, President of Community Choice Partners, Inc.; April Salas, Sustainability Director of the Town of Hanover; Lorenzo Kristov, Principal of Electric System Policy; D. Maurice “Don” Kreis, Consumer Advocate for NH Office of the Consumer Advocate; John Farrell, Co-director of Institute for Local Self-Reliance
+Panel Discussion: April Salas, Sustainability Director of the Town of Hanover; Lorenzo Kristov, Principal of Electric System Policy; D. Maurice “Don” Kreis, Consumer Advocate for NH Office of the Consumer Advocate; John Farrell, Co-director of Institute for Local Self-Reliance

 September 24 | 11:00 am – 12:45 pm

 Speaker: Dr. Danny Richter, VP of Governmental Affairs at Citizens’ Climate Education, John Kondos, Director of Monadnock Sustainability Hub

 September 24 | 2:00 pm – 3:45 pm

 Farmers are experiencing the environmental destruction and financial hardships caused by climate change.
 Altered growing cycles, poor soil health, and unpredictable water cycles have left many farms producing less while investing more.
-Regenerative agriculture holds the potential to sequester carbon to combat the climate crisis.
-Can regenerative agriculture be monetized to help support these practices by farmers and foresters?
-Join Nobel prize winner Dr. Keith Paustian from Colorado State University and Dr. Adam Chambers from the United States Department of Agriculture as they discuss regenerative agriculture potential, current studies, and the promise about monetization for rural farmers and foresters.
+Regenerative agriculture holds the potential to sequester carbon and combat the impacts of the climate crisis.
+Join Nobel prize winner Dr. Keith Paustian from Colorado State University and Dr. Adam Chambers from the United States Department of Agriculture as they discuss regenerative agriculture and its promise for farmers and foresters.

-Speaker: Dr. Keith Paustian, Professor at Colorado State University; Dr. Adam Chambers, Leader – Environmental Markets of USDA-NRCS
+Speakers: Dr. Keith Paustian, Professor at Colorado State University; Dr. Adam Chambers, Scientist at USDA Natural Resources Conservation Service